brityboy/BotBoosted/README.md

 ### Borrowed modules

 1. emoticons.py
-- this script uses regex to identify emoticons in a tweet and convert them into the equivalent word (i.e. happy face is replaced with the string "happy")
+- this module uses regex to identify emoticons in a tweet and convert them into the equivalent word (i.e. happy face is replaced with the string "happy")
 2. twokenize.py
-- this script uses regex to identify relevant characters inside a tweet such as the ampersand for mentions or the octothorp for hashtags
+- this module uses regex to identify relevant characters inside a tweet such as the ampersand for mentions or the octothorp for hashtags

 These modules were both borrowed from: